-The REI Flash 55 is an ultralight-style roll top backpack with an optional top lid.
-The advantage of using a roll top is that it lets you compress loads from the top in addition to the sides using compression straps.
+The REI Flash 55 is an ultralight-style roll-top backpack with an optional top lid.
+The advantage of using a roll-top is that it lets you compress loads from the top in addition to the sides using compression straps.
 This is useful if your load expands and shrinks during a trip, like when you resupply your food in town on a thru-hike or section hike.
-The nice thing about having an optional top lid is that you can add it when it’s needed, in cooler weather for example, to carry extra gloves, navigation gear, or smaller items that are handy to have easily accessible on longer hikes.
+The nice thing about having an optional top lid is that you can add it when it’s needed, in cooler weather, for example, to carry extra gloves, navigation gear, or smaller items that are handy to have easily accessible on longer hikes.

 The Flash 55 top lid is also a floating lid, which is important because the pack has a long extension collar that extends above the top of the frame.
 Having a floating lid lets you raise its height, so it sits properly on top of your load.
 It also lets you wedge gear between the top of the main compartment and the bottom of the top lid, like a bear canister, tent, sleeping pad, etc, without having to put it into the main compartment.
 That greatly expands the pack’s utility on more remote or technical trips.

 The main compartment of the Flash 55 is huge and it will hold a lot of gear and food.
-It has a hydration pocket inside with a central hang loop, but the rest of the space is unstructured and the only accessible is from the top.
+It has a hydration pocket inside with a central hang loop, but the rest of the space is unstructured and the only access is from the top.
 REI also, in what may be a first, recommends lining the inside of the Flash 55 with a “trash compactor bag as a waterproof liner for your main compartment.”
 Needless to say, a rain cover is not included with the pack.

 The Flash 55 has a mesh front pocket that makes it easy to store damp or frequently accessed items, so you don’t have to stop and open up your pack to access them or put them away.
 The top of that pocket also hooks onto a plastic dongle for added security.
-One concern I do have it on the durability of the mesh used on the front pocket and the side water bottle sleeves, discussed below.
+One concern I do have is on the durability of the mesh used on the front pocket and the side water bottle sleeves discussed below.
 While the mesh holes are small to prevent snagging, I question its durability for long-term use and off-trail.
 Solid fabric pockets or pockets made with stiffer, heavier duty mesh are much more durable.

 There are four additional pockets on the Flash 55, all of which are optional and can be removed.
 The floating top lid has an external top “Rainshield” pocket.
 That pocket is made with two layers of fabric and seam-taped, making it highly water-resistant.
-I hesitate to call it waterproof, because internal condensation is bound to make anything inside damp in prolonged rain.
+I hesitate to call it waterproof because internal condensation is bound to make anything inside damp in prolonged rain.
 The top lid is attached by buckles and can be easily removed, as well as the straps holding it to the pack.

 The hip belt pockets are also easily removable.
-One is mesh-faced and other has a solid fabric front.
+One is mesh-faced and the other has a solid fabric front.
 They’re large enough to hold an iPhone 6, a small point and shoot camera, or snack bars, but aren’t what I’d call big.
-They’re held on with a clever webbing strap/toggle system which holds them in place and prevents them from flopping as you bounce down the trail.
+They’re held on with a clever webbing strap/toggle system that holds them in place and prevents them from flopping as you bounce down the trail.